Jean-Paul Rodrigue (2017), New York:

 Others argue that the history of the oil industry is marked

 by cycles of shortages and surplus.
 The rising price

 areas.
-Deep water drilling, extraction from tar sands
+Deep water drilling, extraction from tar sands and

-oil around the world and the related risks can be very high.
+can be very high.
 Technological development does not keep

 oil exploitation is a complex and slow process.
 The main

 concern is the amount of oil that can be pumped to the surface

 on a daily basis.
 Some studies predict that carbon sequestration

 in the form of CO2 capture and storage, if technically and

 oil fields well into the next century.